miadweb/finance-app/README.md

 - [Modern Landing page].
 - [Light and Dark mode].
+- [Responsive and scalable].
 - [Easy to customize].
-- [Perfect for fianace app landing page].
+- Perfect for fianace app landing page.
 - [Awesome color palette and realistic shadows].